 We require a minimum score of 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21.

-Applications are due February 1 for Fall, and October 1 for Spring.
+Applications are due July 15 for Fall and November 15 for Spring.

 Still wondering what a certificate in technology-based health communication and promotion can do for you?
 We’re here to answer your questions.